nitmws/get-iptc-pmd/README.md

 * The field identifier as defined by the technical standards IIM, XMP and Exif.
 * The field identifier as defined by exiftool

-A test site of this project is at [http://getiptcpmd.nitsvc.net](http://getiptcpmd.nitsvc.net)
+A test site of this project is available at [http://getiptcpmd.nitsvc.net](http://getiptcpmd.nitsvc.net)

+## Special Features

+* This system is not strictly bound to IPTC metadata; it can be adjusted to any set of metadata supported by exiftools.
+See more on that below.
+* The core web service with its RESTful API can be used with any other user interface.
+See more on that below.
+* The core web service keeps the required web traffic low: by a parameter in the appconfig.json file one can limit the size of the downloaded data.
+(Be aware: the metadata are located in the first section of an image file, downloading about 70 KByte from a 6 MByte image may be sufficient for retrieving them.)

 ## How to Make Use of This Project

 This project is split into two major parts:

 * The service: a Node.js/Express server with a RESTful API design (only read/GET is used).
-See files in /routes and /services
+See files in /routes and /services.
 * The user interface: the web page getiptcpmd.html in the /public folder (with stylesheets) for collecting user requests and transforming them into API calls.
 The templates in /views are required for the display of results of the get-iptc-pmd-service as HTML.

 Using that framework the project can be adjusted to these purposes: